 Has a record of significant positive impact in a local community by addressing the social determinants of health in an innovative way, using an explicit equity lens

-Fellow, organization, and community will uniquely benefit from activities of Aspen-Aetna Fellowship, as articulated in fellowship application
+Fellow, organization, and community will uniquely benefit from activities of the Healthy Communities Fellowship, as articulated in fellowship application

 Has a passionate, personal connection to the community and the work